mathildealgreen/Flask/README.md

 python app.py

 You will first enter the 'login' site.
 First press "join now" to make an account.
 Then 'login' with your freshly made account.
-From the search site you can search titles such as "paranoia" or "squid games" or you can try a number in the duration bar - try with "2".
+From the search site you can search titles such as "paranoia" or "squid game" or you can try a number in the duration bar - try with "2".
 From the search results list you can add the movie or TV-show to your favorites list.
 Here you can also delete movies and shows from your list.

 Enjoy :-)